 Speed: The speed of the electromagnetic quanta (energy packets) in a vacuum (regardless of their energy), is a local constant (c = λν) in a time-spatial region with a uniform intensity of the gravitational field.
 The electromagnetic quanta (photons) are emitted at the quantum level, which means that the speed in vacuum of the emitted quantum does not depend on the speed of the source.

-We know that an electromagnetic quantum is emitting at a transition between two hyperfine energy levels of an atom.
+We know that an electromagnetic quantum is emitted at a transition between two hyperfine energy levels of an atom.
 (The electromagnetic quantum is often called a photon, although the term “photon” has arisen as a designation of the electromagnetic quantum with energy corresponding to the visible part of the electromagnetic spectrum).
 Actually, at a transition between two specific hyperfine energy levels of a particular atom, the emitted energy (frequency) of the electromagnetic radiation is fixed – which means that the emitted quantum is with fixed energy and frequency, respective to the gravitational field intensity in the region where the atom is located.
 The energy of each emitted or absorbed quantum of energy by a particular atom is given by the Planck relationship.
-It is equal to the difference of energy between the participating pair of quantum energy states of the atom (Ephoton = E2 – E1 = ħν), where ν is the frequency, ħ is the Plank’s constant and E is the quantum energy.
+It is equal to the difference of energy between the participating pair of quantum energy states of the atom (Ephoton = E2 – E1 = ħν), where ν is the frequency, ħ is the Plank’s constant, and E is the quantum energy.
 In other words, the “quantum energy states” of an atom are fixed.
 This determines exactly the permanent constant differences between the pairs of quantum energy states of the atom, which in turn determines exactly the energy of the emitted (or absorbed) photons.
 This determines the specific atomic spectral lines for a particular atom.
 For example, the emission spectrum of the atomic hydrogen is divided into several spectral series, respective to the specific transitions between the energy levels of the hydrogen atom (hydrogen spectral series).
 That is why the spectral series are important in astronomical spectroscopy for detecting the presence of hydrogen.